I say it with a smile – but we have only a few days to keep our country from sliding into (more) disaster

 “That’s life, isn’t it?
 What’s the alternative?
 Staying at home?”

 “You’re not serious.”
 I folded my arms.
 “If anyone should stay at home, it’s men.
 They’re the ones who cause most of the trouble.”

 I posted this passage, along with the comment that Mr T had been very surprised to learn how much time women spend trying to prevent being attacked.
 He had also been surprised when I told him about the line that the biggest concern men have about a blind date is being bored while the biggest concern women have about a blind date is being raped and murdered.

 Mr T is one of the good guys.

 Mr T is one of the good guys and he had no idea how much we women think about these things.

 Actually, we don’t even think about how much we think about these things.
 They’re just part of the background.
 Of course we don’t go running after dark.
 Or park in a spot away from the lights at the grocery store.
 Or give our real phone numbers to strangers.
 Or use our real names on dating sites.
 Or do anything but meet in a very public place when we meet men for the first time.

 We don’t even think about this things.
 We just know.

-Discussion ensued on the post, with a friend, who is a kind, thoughtful man, noting that women also commit crimes and that there have been a number of car robberies perpetuated by women by him recently.
+Discussion ensued on the post, with a friend, who is a kind, thoughtful man, noting that women also commit crimes and that there have been a number of car robberies perpetuated by women recently.

 And that’s when I realized that he didn’t know I was talking about rape.